Skip to Content

 Luxury & Boutique Hotels

-OUR TOP CHOICE – Zeavola Resort: The most luxury hotel in Phi Phi Island, in a secluded location, this barefoot resort combines luxury and beautiful accommodation with a special attention to sustainability.
+OUR TOP CHOICE – Zeavola Resort: It’s the most luxurious hotel in Phi Phi Island, set in a secluded location.
+This barefoot resort combines luxury and beautiful accommodation with a special attention to sustainability.
 Trust me, you’ll never want to leave.
 Read a full review below.

 Luxury For Less: <$100 a night